 But these days you don’t need a physical location to offer good-quality entertainment.
 Interactive online games and interactive websites are an excellent way to achieve this purpose (be aware of the extra cost, though).
 These features will make your business look more innovative, and will spark interest and curiosity.

 10. Inspire and develop emotional connections

 When your business is involved in community efforts and engaged in non-profit activities to help others, people feel inspired, moved, and are prone to visit your business again.
 Hold a pet-adoption day.
 Offer discounts for seniors or veterans.
 Collaborate with the local hospital and donate a portion of your sales.
-There’s nothing wrong to use the social media platforms to tell what you’re doing and ask for more collaboration.
-You’ll feel better and your customers will feel better.
+There’s nothing wrong with using social media platforms to tell what you’re doing and ask for more collaboration.
+Both you and your customers will feel better about your ongoing relationship.